hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 - proxy tail selectively sends a committed block to some, but not other nodes

-  - Either the *commit timer* on nodes will go off and a new leader and proxy tail are elected, or the other nodes will recieve the block through P2P sync.
+  - Either the *commit timer* on nodes will go off and a new leader and proxy tail are elected, or the other nodes will receive the block through P2P sync.
 If a new round is performed, the leader will add information to the new block containing the block hashes it invalidates.
 If the block passes, then the peers are to replace partially shared block with the new block but not the other way around due to the signatures invalidating the hash.

 **Possible faulty cases related to any node in set $a$ are:**

-- a peer could delay signing on purpose so they slow down consensus, without witholding their signature
+- a peer could delay signing on purpose so they slow down consensus, without withholding their signature

   - this is not very nice, but it is also hard to prove;
   the Hijiri reputation system can be used to lower the reputation of slow nodes anyway